Skip to content

 Do I need New Design if I already have a prototype?

-What does New Design cost?
+How long does New Design take?

 Why are GDPR and EU sovereignty decided as early as New Design?